 The course will be running for 12 weeks, divided into 6 hours per week.
 The weekly study is 10-12 hours in total, this includes online course work and work at home.

 6 hours per week: 4 hours are recorded videos to watch and 2 hours of live-streamed sessions.

-The course is open to Bachelor's students that have finished their first year of study.
-Basic chemistry and/or biology knowledge is required.
+The course is open to Bachelors' students that have at least finished their first year of study.

 Students interested to attend the course should send a short CV and a cover letter indicating their motivation to the indicated email addresses:

-Selected students will be notified by mid-September 2022.
+Selected students will be notified by 3 October.

-The course evaluation will be assessed by means of writing reports and performing quiz tests.
-Also, participation in activities during the course (such as seminars) will be evaluated.
+The course evaluation will be assessed by performing three quiz tests.
+Also, participation in activities during the course will be evaluated.

 The main evaluation criteria will be the following: